This post has been updated on October 31, 2023

 Analytics is last because it has to be.
 Because of this, you can’t begin to look at developing your own dashboard until you’ve had a chance to look at the tools you already have access to.

 In short: don’t get ahead of yourself.
-You can begin using analytics tools throughout the process – after starting your SEO, you can begin running analytics on SEO; you can begin looking over PPC data after that element is fully underway.
+You can and should begin using analytics tools throughout the process – after starting your SEO, you should begin running analytics on SEO; you should begin looking over PPC data after a campaign is underway.
 It doesn’t have to be the very last thing, but it shouldn’t be a priority until everything else is operational.

-Analytics can be crucial for your long-term success, but you have to get to it after going through the other things first.
+Analytics can be crucial for your long-term success, but you have to go through the other steps first.

 - Reputation Management